 The site URL is the URL to the load balancer in front of the AM servers in the site.
-For example, if your load balancer listens for HTTPS on host lost under /openam, then your site URL is https://lb.example.com/openam.
+For example, if your load balancer listens for HTTPS on host lb.example.com and port 443 with AM under /openam, then your site URL is https://lb.example.com/openam.